rucko24/poc-sync-async/README.md

 - Follow the tutorials in [vaadin.com/tutorials](https://vaadin.com/tutorials).
 Especially [vaadin.com/tutorials/getting-started-with-flow](https://vaadin.com/tutorials/getting-started-with-flow) is good for getting a grasp of the basic Vaadin concepts.
 - Read the documentation in [vaadin.com/docs](https://vaadin.com/docs).
 - For a bigger Vaadin application example, check out the Full Stack App starter from [vaadin.com/start](https://vaadin.com/start).
-# Poc sync asyn frecuency with Vaadin flow 14, a basic example